 The test will measure the absolute value of the end-to-end data transmission speed (bit rate) amongst customer Measurement Agent (MA) and a relevant Internet resource (“B” in figure 1).
 This measurement should include the whole network from the customer side to the relevant Internet resource.

-The measurement could be based on algorithms/protocols of the TCP/IP stack and should be adaptable to the technologies that are used on the Measurement Agent.
+The measurement could be based on protocols of the TCP/IP stack and should be adaptable to the technologies that are used on the Measurement Agent.

 Figure 1 presents the global scenario where the unified measurement methodology is to be applied: